 1. Start locally

 The best way to ramp up the travel content on your blog is to start at home.
 Have you done a staycation or visited a theme park in your area?
 Document your visit and share it with your audience.
 Use your experiences as your portfolio.
 Reach out to local businesses and hotels to work with them first to get your feet wet.
 Staycations can help you get you slowly transition into travel and learn how to balance your time on trips.
+We love places like Island H2O, Typhoon Lagoon, Blizzard Beach and Alden Suites.
+There’s tons of great content you can create in your own city too.

 2. Produce content on your own